Etsh Project (V6Shell)

 Description - V6 Thompson Shell Ports

 The Etsh Project provides two ports of the original /bin/sh from Sixth Edition (V6) UNIX (circa 1975).
 I, J.A.
 Neitzel, develop and maintain this project.
-I sign releases with the detached signature declared on my Signify Key page.
+I sign releases with the signify key pair declared on the Etsh Signify Key page.

 Etsh(1) is an enhanced, backward-compatible port of the Sixth Edition Thompson shell.
 Tsh(1) is an unenhanced port of the shell, and glob(1) is a port of its global command.
 Together, tsh and glob provide a user interface which is backward compatible with that provided by the Sixth Edition Thompson shell and global command, but without the obvious enhancements found in etsh.